 The tenure of M/s.
-TUKARAM & Co LLP, Chartered Accountants (Firm Registration No. 004436S), as the statutory auditors of the Company, will expire at the conclusion of ensuing $33^{\rm rd}$ Annual General Meeting of the Company.
+TUKARAM & Co LLP, Chartered Accountants (Firm Registration No. 004436S), as the statutory auditors of the Company, will expire at the conclusion of ensuing 33rd Annual General Meeting of the Company.

-Hence, audit committee in its meeting held on 07th May, 2022 considered and recommended to Board the appointment of M/s.
-KARVY & Co, Chartered Accountants (Firm Registration No. 001757S) as the statutory auditors of the Company for a term of five consecutive years, from the conclusion of the ensuing 33rd Annual General Meeting of the Company till the conclusion of 38th Annual General Meeting to be held in the year 2027, subject to the approval of the Members of the Company.
+Hence, audit committee in its meeting held on 07th May, 2022 considered and recommended to Board The Company may grant share-based benefits to the appointment of M/s.
+KARVY & Co, Chartered eligible employees with a view to attracting and Accountants (Firm Registration No. 001757S) as retaining the best talent, encouraging employees the statutory auditors of the Company for a term of five consecutive years, from the conclusion of the ensuing 33rd Annual General Meeting of the Company till the conclusion of 38th Annual General Meeting to be held in the year 2027, subject to the approval of the Members of the Company.

-Auditors' Report: The Auditors' Report for the year under review does not contain any qualification, reservation or adverse remark.
+Auditors' Report: The Auditors' Report for the year under review does not contain any gualification, reservation or adverse remark.